-&lt;sup>2 Commission Implementing Decision C(2022)8467 final of 25 November 2022 concerning the adoption of the work programme for 2023 and 2024 and the financing decision for the implementation of the Justice Programme.
+&lt;sup>2 Commission Implementing Decision C(2022) 8467 final of 25.11.2022 on the adoption of the Justice work programme for 2023-2024.

-- admissibility and eligibility conditions (including mandatory documents; sections 5 and 6) - criteria for financial and operational capacity and exclusion (section 7) - evaluation and award procedure (section 8) - award criteria (section 9) - legal and financial set-up of the Grant Agreements (section 10) - how to submit an application (section 11) - the Online Manual outlines the: - procedures to register and submit proposals online via the EU Funding & Tenders Portal ('Portal') - recommendations for the preparation of the application - the AGA Annotated Grant Agreement contains: - detailed annotations on all the provisions in the Grant Agreement you will have to sign in order to obtain the grant (including cost eligibility, payment schedule, accessory obligations, etc.).
+- procedures to register and submit proposals online via the EU Funding & Tenders Portal ('Portal') - recommendations for the preparation of the application - the AGA Annotated Grant Agreement contains: - detailed annotations on all the provisions in the Grant Agreement you will have to sign in order to obtain the grant (including cost eligibility, payment schedule, accessory obligations, etc).

-You are also encouraged to visit Justice and Consumers page on Europa and the Justice Programme Project Results website to consult the list of projects funded previously.
+You are also encouraged to visit Justice and Consumers page on Europa and the Justice Programme 2014-2020 Project Results and Justice Programme 2021-2027 Project Results websites to consult the list of projects funded previously.